lily-tsou/crytpogame/README.md

 The game allows two players to compete against each other in a series of rounds, with a neutral judge declaring the winner of each round. <br>
 <hr>
 <h2> To run this code: </h2>
-First clone this repo and then run <code>npm install</code> install the Tozny SDK node dependency. <br>
+First clone this repo and then run <code>npm install</code> to install the Tozny SDK node dependency. <br>
 Once installation has finished, you will be able to run the program by using the following command:<br>
 <code>node .\cryptogame.js [game-args]</code><br>
 Where [game-args] are a set of arguments that indicate to the program whether you would like to submit a move as a player, determine the winner as the judge, view the winner as a player, or initialize/reset the game state.<br>